Tips for Prom Pictures 2016

 Location

 First, pick a location before you do anything else.
-The public was the location my daughter and her friends had picked out.
+My daughter and her friends had picked the public location.

 Many years ago, I did her brother’s prom pictures [2008] in one of the family’s backyards.
 So look at how much location impacts your photos.